Transferring Deezer and Spotify playlists: a complete guide (and vice versa)

 Yes, most tools allow you to select multiple playlists and start a batch transfer.

-Often yes, but it depends on the tool and how it handles "favorites" (liked tracks, albums, artists).
-Soundiiz, for example, indicates separate transfers for albums, artists, and favorite tracks.
+Often, yes, but it depends on the tool and how it handles “favorites” (liked songs, albums, artists).
+Soundiiz, for example, shows separate transfers for favorite albums, artists, and songs.

-Yes, some services such as Soundiiz offer a synchronization feature between two playlists (automatic update).
+Yes, some services, such as Soundiiz, offer a feature that syncs two playlists (automatic updates).

 Is it free?

-Some tools have a limited free mode (e.g., "one-by-one" transfer) and paid options for bulk transfer or synchronization.
+Some tools offer a limited free version (such as “one-by-one” transfers) and paid options for bulk transfers or synchronization.

-Why are some songs replaced by another version?
+Why are some tracks replaced with a different version?

 Because the tool searches for the best match available in the target catalog.
-When the original does not exist, it may suggest a similar version (live, compilation, remaster).
+If the original isn't available, it may suggest a similar version (live, compilation, remaster).

 Key points to remember

-• Transferring playlists from Deezer to Spotify is now quick and easy: integrated option (depending on availability) or specialized tools.
+• Transferring playlists from Deezer to Spotify is quick and easy these days: you can use the built-in feature (where available) or specialized tools.

-• To transfer a playlist correctly, first test on one playlist, then migrate the rest, and check for missing tracks.
+• To transfer a playlist properly, start by testing it on one playlist, then migrate the rest, and check for any missing tracks.

-• If you also need to transfer a Spotify playlist to Deezer, importing it to Deezer or using the same tools works very well.
+• If you also need to transfer a Spotify playlist to Deezer, the import feature on Deezer or the same tools work very well.

-• Once your playlists have been migrated, consider optimizing the cost of your Premium subscription through co-subscription, particularly with Spliiit.
+• Once your playlists have been migrated, consider optimizing the cost of your Premium subscription through a shared subscription, such as with Spliiit.

 Frequently asked questions